Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 This can be corrected by applying appropriate flex styles to the container.

-TODO(kevinb): link to front matter section describing why we use flexbox for everything.
 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");